 You might set up some creative play and encourage your child to create something to give to dad or the teacher or granny as the case may be.
 Planning to bring the item and show dad when they next meet can help with the bonding and integrating the two homes.
 Whether it's a drawing or a painted stone or a lego house or some shells collected from the beach, bringing that item the child has bonded with to the other caregiver can help to bridge their separate worlds.
 It helps when both caregivers can talk in a positive tone that's centred around the child's feelings and needs.
 This is also something I often talk with early childhood teachers about, to encourage the child missing their parent to make a picture or to get help with making a card.

-Caring out time for quality connection before separation helps to fill up the child's love tank.
+Carving out time for quality connection before separation helps to fill up the child's love tank.
 We humans need these bonding experiences to reinforce our sense of secure attachment.
-Children feel more securely attached when their parent is ARE available, responsive and engaged, and a super charged way to reinforce the child's sense of security that their parent sees, cares about and loves them happens during times when the parent is giving their full undivided attention to their child, when they are engaged in an activity that the child truly enjoys and preferably that incorporates physical touch and affection, lots of warm smiles and the child has an outlet for their stress, anxiety and other painful emotions through either laughter or crying/ venting.
-Parents can spend long days together without the child gaining their parent's undivided and fully focused attention engaged with the activity or conversation that the interests the child.
+Children feel more securely attached when their parent is ARE available, responsive and engaged, and a supercharged way to reinforce the child's sense of security that their parent sees, cares about and loves them happens during times when the parent is giving their full undivided attention to their child, when they are engaged in an activity that the child truly enjoys and preferably that incorporates physical touch and affection, lots of warm smiles and the child has an outlet for their stress, anxiety and other painful emotions through either laughter or crying/ venting.
+Parents can spend long days together without the child gaining their parent's undivided and fully focused attention engaged with the activity or conversation that interests the child.
 But it's this super-present focus that brings the deepest healing and builds the child's sense of trust.

 Should we avoid mentioning that which might bring up the child's feelings of sadness?
 Adults tend to want to avoid that which might bring up the child's upset feelings.
 This is understandable and it's important we're sensitive to our child's feelings, yet as I talk about in the video below, if those feelings are already there, allowing them to surface while the child feels safe and connected and then allowing expression of those feelings can all help the child to resolve those feelings and hence help them heal.
 If difficult feelings are expressed but the child doesn't gain the emotional support they need, the feelings can get harder to feel and face.
 But positive expression that's met with warm sensitive heartfelt empathy can be very healing.
-Expression can be talking, crying, venting, creating, enacting through play, laughter.
-Hopefully, I'll explained how this works in the video but we always welcome posts with questions in the forum to gain further understanding or the application of the theory in specific situations.
+An expression can be talking, crying, venting, creating, enacting through play, laughter.
+Hopefully, I'll explain how this works in the video but we always welcome posts with questions in the forum to gain further understanding or the application of the theory in specific situations.

 Photos can help keep the non-present parent alive in the child's mind.
 One of the most distressing things for children in situations of parental separation is when they struggle to hold a picture of their parent in their mind, this can make them feel scared of losing their parent.
 Some children can gain lots of comfort from carrying pictures of the parent and child together.
 Or those pictures being up in the other parent's house.
 Perhaps talk with your ex and encourage them to remind your child about the picture.
 Both parents could practice habits like talking about what their other parent would want to do if they were here; "I wonder which ice-cream Dad would pick if he was here?"
 Or "hey before we start eating, do you want to get the picture of yourself and mum and put it on the table?"
 Then parent and child could both talk to the absent parent while eating, the more light-hearted communication you bring in the better to help the child keep their connection to their parent alive while apart.
 Dad might say to the picture "hey mum look how much our baby girl is loving the yummy pasta meal I made!
 It's the same pasta meal that you sometimes make" then maybe humorously and dramatically add "but sorry to say Mum that I definitely make better pasta than you!" to elicit the laughter.
 If both parents can agree to bring in positive communication and connections about the other parent, it will really help the child bridge the separation at both homes.
 Every opportunity to mention the other parent in a light and warm way and that focuses on the child's feelings and needs can all help the healing process.